 What to Look for in Skis?

 If you’re an all-mountain skier, that is you enjoy both carving on groomers and skiing new snow off the groomers or poking around in bumps, then you’ll look for waist widths that range between 86 mm and 100 mm underfoot.
 The narrower the waist in this category, as mentioned, the tighter the turn radius a ski will make, however, it will still be able to handle the terrain and snow conditions you find on the backside of the mountain.
 The wider the waist width, the more versatility and flotation the ski will have, though the ski will have a larger turn radius.
-The all-mountain category is the go-to place for a one-ski quiver for skiers who can encounter either groomers or new snow on any given day.
+The all-mountain category is the go-to place for a one-ski quiver for skiers who can encounter either groomers or new fresh snow on any given day.

 What all-mountain skis should you buy?